JoaquimXG/CM4025-Enterprise-Web/README.md

 #### Other
 1. Error formatting
-  - Errors should be formatted properly through the validation chai
+  - Errors should be formatted properly through the validation chain

-### Testing

-- Fields
-  - EmailField
-- Validators
-  - EmailValidator
-- Controller Options
-  - fields
-  - exclude
-  - read_only_fields

 ## CRUD Endpoints Framework